 "Welcome!
-Whether you're interested in unschooling and self-education, or a more formal approach to homeschooling in Canada, you'll find what you need on this site."
+Whether you're interested in unschooling and self-education, or a more formal approach to homeschooling in Canada, you'll find what you need to get started on this site."

 Wendy Priesnitz, pioneering